Skip to Content

 The stunning Piroa Falls is well worth a stop on your drive from Auckland to Paihia.

 The very picturesque Piroa Falls is located within the Waipu Scenic Reserve, a short drive from the Brynderwyns.
-These falls are 20 meters in height and are especially photogenic after rainfall.
-This is definitely one of my personal favorites places to stop when driving from Auckland to Paihia.
+These falls are 20 meters (65 ft) in height and I love taking photos of them when it has recently rained!
+This is definitely one of my personal favorite places to stop when driving from Auckland to Paihia.

-The short 200-meter walking track to the falls starts from the car park at Waipu Gorge Road.
-It should take just 5 minutes (one-way) to reach the falls and it’s a nice easy walking track that follows along the Ahuroa River.
+The short 200-meter (656 ft) walking track to the falls starts from the small car park at Waipu Gorge Road.
+It should take just 5 minutes (one-way) to reach the falls, and it’s a nice, easy walking track that follows along the Ahuroa River.

 Glow worms in the Waipu Caves in New Zealand

 Getting to Waipu Caves is a bit of a detour from the highway.
 From SH1, turn left onto Waipu Caves Road and drive for about 15 minutes.
 But believe me, this is a stop that’s well worth the slight detour!
-Once inside of the caves you’ll see thousands of Glowworms!
+Once you’re inside the caves, you’ll see thousands of glow worms!

-Once at the car park, walk through the field towards the large cave entrance – about a 5 minutes walk.
+From the car park, you’ll then head through the field towards the large cave entrance – about a 5-minute walk.
 Enter the cave and continue further into it, in some cases wading through knee-high water.
 Bring a flashlight as well as shoes that you don’t mind getting wet.
-You need to go far enough into the caves so that it’s dark to see the Glowworms.
+You need to go far enough into the caves so that it’s dark enough to see the glow worms.

 You can also walk a track in this area, but it really isn’t anything special in my opinion.
 I suggest just visiting the caves and then continuing on your road trip.